Is My World Plus a Global Opportunity or a Scam?

 While My World Plus has a proven track record of paying its members and seems to be a legitimate company, there are still some negatives that should be pointed out:

 • The cost to join is a bit high as well as the monthly fee.
-In theory you should be saving a lot more than what you are paying, but that may not be the case every month depending on your spending habits and what you need.
+In theory, you should be saving a lot more than what you are paying, but that may not be the case every month depending on your spending habits and what you need.
 Many people tend to spend just because they get a discount for something.
 This is what manufacturers want but you may end up losing money over the long run.

 • Getting referrals is not always easy.
-After you have asked your family and friends, who is left?
+After you have asked your family and friends, who are left?
 My World Plus does provide tools to help you get referrals but they will not be useful unless you have people coming to your site (if you even have a site).
 There is not much in the way of training or how to get traffic to your site.
 You may be required to invest some time (and money) into Internet marketing training.

 • Although not a major deal, the company asks for your phone number and e-mail address which can really bother people who do not wish to be contacted by phone and possibly have their information sold to others.
 You can use a separate e-mail, but creating a whole new phone number is usually not something people neither want to nor should have to do.